Project-Strix/Strix/medlp/datasets/README.md

         return dataset

-In the given example, `my_dataset` has been registered to a `2D classification` MeDLP dataset.
-Major steps to implement a MeDLP dataset should be:
+In the given example, `my_dataset` has been registered to a `2D classification` Strix dataset.
+Major steps to implement a Strix dataset should be:

 1. import base dataset type `CLASSIFICATION_DATASETS`/`SEGMENTATION_DATASETS`/`SELFLEARNING_DATASETS`/`MULTITASK_DATASETS`.
 2. Define your dataset function, with 3 arguments:
     - files_list: handle your input data list
     - phase: including 4 different stages `Phases.TRAIN`, `Phases.VALID`, `Phases.TEST_IN` and `Phases.TEST_EX`
-      - `Phases` is imported from `medlp.utilities.enum import Phases`
+      - `Phases` is imported from `strix.utilities.enum import Phases`
       - `Phases.TEST_IN` means internal test w/ ground-truth, `Phases.TEST_EX` means external test w/o gt.
     - opts: including all options from input arguments.
 3. Add decorator to your function like the given example.
 Dataset decorator should have 3 arguments: